Long-term forcing of Sun's coronal field, open flux and cosmic ray modulation potential during grand minima, maxima and regular activity phases by the solar dynamo mechanism: Results

 \subsection{Suppressed 11-year cycle period during grand minimum episodes}

-Solar activity follows a dominant 11-year cycle period.
-Cyclic variability of this solar activity can be explored using spectral analysis.
-In order to understand the periodicities present in the time series during a grand minimum episode we perform spectral analysis on the open solar flux and the cosmic ray modulation potential time series for the grand minimum phases present in our 6000-year simulation.
-These phases are observed at different times in our simulation e.g. year 998 to 1140 (142 years), year 2099 to 2245 (146 years), year 3995 to 4099 (104 years) and year 4904 to 5120 (216 years).
-During these grand minimum phases there were no sunspot-proxies found on the solar surface in our simulation (see Fig. \ref{fig:1}).
-We analyse the power spectrum of OSF and cosmic ray modulation potential on the longest grand minimum phase (year 4904 to 5120) in our simulation.
-We use fast Fourier transform (FFT) with an annual cadence for our analyses.
-OSF and modulation potential time series were normalized to the global maximum value of the respective time series which are 1.817$\times 10^{24}$ Mx and 1614 Mv respectively.
-Fig. \ref{fig:4a} and \ref{fig:4b} shows the time series and the power spectrum for OSF and cosmic ray modulation potential respectively.
+The evolution of heliospheric parameters i.e. OSF and cosmic ray modulation potential also follow the solar activity cycle.
+In order to explore the periodicities involved in the time series of OSF and cosmic ray modulation potential we perform spectral analysis.
+Since there are multiple occurrences of grand minimum episodes in our long term simulation, we choose the longest grand minimum phase for our analysis which is from Year 4904 to 5120 (216 years).
+For comparison, we also select a regular activity phase of the same length (from Year 432 to 648).
+We use Fast Fourier Transform (FFT) with an annual cadence for deriving the power spectrum of OSF and cosmic ray modulation potential time series.
+Fig. \ref{fig:4a} and \ref{fig:4b} show the time series and the power spectrum during a regular activity phase and a grand minimum phase for OSF and cosmic ray modulation potential respectively.